About

 • Ages: 7–18 years old

-The ship’s legacy includes World War II, the Vietnam War, and the recovery of the Apollo 11 and Apollo 12 astronauts.
-A visitor testimonial from Kent Sherwood of Encore Travelers in Elk Grove, CA, states that it was a great trip and that the docents do a fantastic job with the tours while also protecting this part of history.
+The USS Hornet Museum states that its mission is to utilize USS Hornet and its collections, exhibitions, and educational programming to promote awareness and understanding of history, science, technology, and service.
+The museum is a Smithsonian Affiliate and is part of the Smithsonian Affiliations Program.
+Its credentials include recognition as a Smithsonian Affiliate, and its legacy highlights the recovery of the Apollo 11 and 12 astronauts.
+One visitor, Kent Sherwood from Encore Travelers in Elk Grove, CA, stated that it was a great trip and that the docents do a fantastic job with the tours while also protecting this important part of history.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.